KafayatAkinwande/Product-Performance-And-User-Journey-Analysis/README.md

 Based on the analysis findings, the following actionable items can be prioritized by Alluring Cosmetics:

 ### 5.a Conversion Funnel
+#### Scale Direct-to-Cart Channels Given 12% Conversion Advantage
+Direct-to-cart users convert more.
+Alluring Cosmetics should lean into it.
+- Expand email product campaigns -Send more product-focused emails with clear Add to Cart buttons.
+These users already have intent.
+Make acting on it easy.
+- Increase social media product tagging- Tag more products in posts and stories.
+Let users shop without leaving the feed or browsing multiple pages.
+- Enhance recommendation widgets - Add Quick Add to Cart buttons on homepage, category pages, and post-purchase screens.
+Capture impulse decisions in the moment.
 #### Reduce Active Removal Through Improved Value Transparency
-- Implement exit-intent intervention - When user attempts to remove item, trigger popup: "Wait!
-Here's 10% off this item" or "Customers also bought [cheaper alternative] instead."
+- Implement exit-intent intervention - When users attempts to remove item, trigger popup: "Wait!
+Here's 10% off this item" or "Customers also bought cheaper alternative instead."
 Test message variants for effectiveness.
 - Add social proof at cart stage - Display "127 people bought this today" or "4.5★ based on 1,234 reviews" for items in cart.
 Reinforces purchase decision when users are wavering.
 #### Implement Cart Recovery Campaign for Passive Abandoners
 - Automated email sequence - Email #1 at 1 hour: "You left items in your cart."
 Email #2 at 24 hours: "Still interested?
 Cart expires soon."
 Email #3 at 72 hours: "Last chance—complete your order."
 - Include product images and direct checkout link - Show exact items left in cart with prices and "Complete Purchase" button going straight to checkout.
-#### Scale Direct-to-Cart Channels Given 12.04% Conversion Advantage
-- Expand email product campaigns - Increase frequency of emails featuring specific products with "Add to Cart" CTAs.
-Direct-to-cart users have already self-qualified their interest.
-- Increase social media product tagging - Tag more products in Instagram/Facebook posts, creating shoppable content that bypasses product pages
+- Test incentive in final email - A/B test with vs. without 10% discount in 72-hour email to measure incremental conversion vs. margin impact.

 ### 5.b Activation Rate

 #### Scale Direct-to-Cart Acquisition Channels (12% Activation Rate)
 - Direct-to-Cart users activate at 12%, more than double Traditional Browsers at 5%.
 Growing this segment from 2.5% to 5% of traffic delivers disproportionate activation gains.
 This can be achieved by expanding **email product campaigns**, **increasing social commerce product tagging**, and **implementing influencer affiliate program**.